 The present study assessed the knowledge and practices regarding dengue and chikungunya virus infection among the outpatients attending Temeke and Mnazi Mmoja hospitals in Dar es Salam and Zanzibar, Tanzania, respectively.
 The study showed insufficient knowledge and poor practices about dengue and chikungunya.
 Knowledge and practice studies are limited in many African countries.
-The average knowledge scores for dengue and chikungunya were 10.2%, similar to a survey conducted in Kilimanjaro, Tanzania, which found that only 15.2% had good knowledge scores [18].
+The average knowledge scores for dengue and chikungunya were 10.2%, similar to a survey conducted in Kilimanjaro, Tanzania, which found that only 15.2% had good knowledge scores [19].
 Among all participants, only 4.5% reported having good preventive practices for dengue and chikungunya.
-This result could reflect either a lack of awareness of infections other than malaria or because dengue and chikungunya are relatively new diseases in Tanzania [21].
-Good knowledge of the signs and symptoms of dengue and chikungunya, mode of transmission, and a good understanding of preventive practices are essential in identifying the diseases and seeking appropriate medical treatment to save lives [22].
+This result could reflect either a lack of awareness of infections other than malaria or because dengue and chikungunya are relatively new diseases in Tanzania [18], [22].
+Good knowledge of the signs and symptoms of dengue and chikungunya, mode of transmission, and a good understanding of preventive practices are essential in identifying the diseases and seeking appropriate medical treatment to save lives [19].
+The ministry needs to take immediate action to tackle the situation.
+Different means of communication should be used to ensure that society gets adequate knowledge regarding arbovirus infection.
+It will also enable them to gain insight into preventive measures and awareness.
 This result contradicts previous studies conducted in countries with higher knowledge than ours.
-Studies in Malaysia and the Philippines indicated that 64.3% and 61.45% of all participants had good knowledge, respectively [20,21].
+Studies in Malaysia and the Philippines indicated that 64.3% and 61.45% of all participants had good knowledge, respectively [21], [22].
 Insufficient knowledge amongst the study population signifies that arboviral diseases, including dengue and chikungunya, may be easily misinterpreted with other common diseases like malaria among the community members.
-As we understand, frequent outbreaks of arbovirus infections around the globe have been more frequent in recent years.

 We observed that participants from Dar es Salaam had significantly low knowledge and poor preventive practices regarding dengue and chikungunya compared with the Zanzibar archipelago's participant counterpart.
 This could be because the archipelago of Zanzibar is a small town, with its population concentrated in the city centre, and many of them are permanent residents; hence, it is easy for them to get information.
 While Dar es Salaam is a big city with many people, getting information regarding dengue and chikungunya could be difficult.
-Again, due to its smallest, Zanzibar makes it easier for the residents to have a higher public education than the big city of Dar es Salaam.
+Again, due to its small size, Zanzibar makes it easier for the residents to have a higher public education than the big cities like Dar es Salaam.

 Also, we observed that people with no/primary education, are self-employed, and have low economic status were associated with low knowledge and poor preventive practices.
 This result is similar to the result obtained from a study conducted in Panama [23], which showed that having a low socioeconomic index, including low education and low economic status, could increase the likelihood of low knowledge regarding dengue and chikungunya and poor preventive practices.
 In our study, more than three-quarters of participants had heard of dengue, while only one-quarter had heard of chikungunya fever.
-This is similar to a study done in Tanzania by Debora [18], which showed that only 16% had heard about chikungunya fever, while 96.8% had heard about dengue.
-The low understanding of chikungunya fever is likely since Tanzania mainland has experienced frequent dengue outbreaks in recent years [15], while chikungunya was only reported as an outbreak in the Zanzibar archipelago [24].
+This is similar to a study done in Tanzania by Debora [19], which showed that only 16% had heard about chikungunya fever, while 96.8% had heard about dengue.
+The low understanding of chikungunya fever is likely since Tanzania mainland has experienced frequent dengue outbreaks in recent years [24].
+In contrast, chikungunya was only reported as an outbreak in the Zanzibar archipelago [25].